-As we two-step toward something approaching normal life in your coworking space, let’s take a minute to re-center on your members—and what they want.
+As we step toward something approaching normal life in your coworking space, let’s take a minute to re-center on your members—and what they want.

-As a longtime coworking member of numerous spaces, I have some thoughts on the topic.
+As a longtime coworking member of numerous spaces, I have some thoughts.

 As you prepare for the workspace wave, here are 25+ things members want from your coworking space.